 \subsection{L5: The Ultimate Vision of Ubiquitous and Generative Data Agents}

-L5 represents the ultimate vision: a fully autonomous data agent that functions as a ubiquitous and generative data scientist.
-Such an agent goes beyond applying existing methods to actively creating new knowledge by recognizing when conventional approaches fall short and identifying the need for novel solutions, as illustrated in Figure~\ref{fig:l5_agent}.
-For example, an L5 data agent might develop a novel sampling theory for high-velocity data streams, design a new framework for federated data preparation tailored to specific application scenarios, or invent an original visualization grammar for high-dimensional data.
-Formally, the data agent $\mathcal{A}$ not only autonomously identifies the promising task $\mathcal{T}'$ but also invents a new, innovative process $\Phi$ (\eg a new theory, algorithm, or paradigm) rather than relying on existing methods, while human $\mathcal{H}$ disengages:
+L5 represents the ultimate vision: a fully autonomous data agent functioning as a ubiquitous and generative data scientist.
+Beyond merely applying existing methods, it actively creates new knowledge by identifying when conventional approaches are insufficient and pioneering novel solutions, as illustrated in Figure~\ref{fig:l5_agent}.
+For example, an L5 agent might develop new sampling theories, design federated data preparation frameworks, or invent original visualization grammars.

-This final stage transcends technical proficiency to embrace innovation, where data agents not only establish state-of-the-art algorithms and models but also pioneer new analytical paradigms and even formulate groundbreaking theories.
+Formally, the data agent $\mathcal{A}$ not only autonomously identifies the promising task $\mathcal{T}'$ but also invents a new, innovative process $\Phi$ (\eg a new theory, algorithm, or paradigm) rather than relying on existing methods, while human $\mathcal{H}$ disengages: This final stage transcends technical proficiency to embrace innovation, where data agents establish state-of-the-art algorithms and models, pioneer new analytical paradigms, even formulate groundbreaking theories.
 At this visionary stage, human engagement becomes unnecessary and potentially detrimental, as L5 data agents are envisioned as a fully autonomous and generative intellects with unparalleled expertise, pushing the frontiers of data management, preparation, and analysis.